TiBeN/ia-mame/README.md

 Archive Mess and Mame collections](https://archive.org/details/messmame) if they are missing on the rompath directory before launching Mame.

-Mame roms, softwarelist roms and most of cd-rom CHD collections are supported.
+Mame roms and CHD, softwarelist roms and most of cd-rom CHD collections are supported.

 ![preview](./doc/screenshot.png)